Act Quickly! Here is how to remove spray paint without damaging your things:

 Lacquer Thinner: Nasty stuff, but it melts most paints.
 Careful: it will also melt many types of plastic etc. Extremely flammable.
 Use as Acetone, above.

 Brake Cleaner?
 Yes.
 If the lacquer thinner doesn’t work or works too slowly, try brake cleaner in a spray can.
 This one is “moderate VOC” which means it’s dangerous.
-Read about respirators: I simplified that complex world of respirators: wear one, please.
-Always know where it is when you need it—the hard part.

 That old paint stripper you have in the garage?
 Now illegal.
 Read about the new law of the EPA.